certtools/intelmq-tutorial/lesson-2.md

 * list queues: Show configured queues and their sizes.
 * check: Runs some self-check on IntelMQ and supported bots.
 * clear: Clears the queue given as parameter.
-* log: Shows the last lines of the bot given as paramter.
+* log: Shows the last lines of the bot given as parameter.

 These commands are described later:
 * enable